TheSilvered/nest/docs/stdlib/error_library.md

 **Description:**

-Calls `func` passing `args` as the arguments and catching any erros that might occur.
+Calls `func` passing `args` as the arguments and catching any errors that might occur.
 If `catch_exit` is `null` it defaults to `false`.

 **Arguments:**